summer-ospp/help-en/docs/student.md

 ## Student Eligibility

-This activity is for the students over 18 years old.
+Must be at least 18 years old at time of registration.

 ## How to apply for a project

-Follow up information on the official website later.
+Follow up information on the official website.

 ## Application channel

-Follow up information on the official website later.
+Follow up information on the official website.

 ## Criteria for the selected students